weiyudaixing/obsidian-tasks/docs/Getting Started/Statuses/Recurring Tasks and Custom Statuses.md

 - Notice that `[/]` has become `[x]` ...
   - ... because the next status symbol after `/` is `x`.
-- From the settings, we see the status type is now `DONE`.
+- From the settings, we see the status stage is now `DONE`.
 - So a [[Dates#Done date|Done date]] is added (if enabled in user settings).

 Let's look at the **second of those two lines**: